 #> 5 5 22

-#> 6 6 35IPC is the same axis: select an
+#> 6 6 35Worker-process execution is the same axis: select a

-helpers and evaluates the expression in one call, so it is best for
+expression in one call, so it is best for simple runs or for plans whose

-settings are the same.
-If you need the full pattern of registering under
+registration and execution thread settings are the same.
+If you need the

-single-thread DuckDB settings and then widening threads /
+full pattern of registering under single-thread DuckDB settings and then

-explicitly with rducks_register_scalar_udf() and call it
+rducks_register_scalar_udf() and call it from duckplyr via

-escape hatch, or wrap that two-phase pattern in your own helper.
+that two-phase pattern in your own helper.

 Cleanup